Consensus is critical to civic innovation

-ActionMap delivers high-engagement group workshops that
+ActionMap provides high-engagement workshops that:

-The City of Fairfield had adopted policies to encourage rapid development.
-The cycle time for planning approvals through the Planning and Development department had increased significantly, leading to developer complaints and impacting the Public Works, Transportation, and Police and Fire departments.
+A North Bay city had adopted policies to encourage rapid development.
+The cycle time for planning approvals through the Planning and Development department had increased significantly.
+This led to complaints from property owners and developers and negatively impacted the Public Works, Transportation, and Police and Fire departments.

 The outcome was strong shared understanding among the departments of both the mechanics of the planning approval process and each other’s interests with respect to the process, along identification of and commitment to key actions to accelerate the process.